chinniarchana/Airlines-Passenger-Satisfaction-Analysis/README.md

 * Maven Airlines satisfaction rate dipped under 50% for the first time ever.
 * The task is to find the key areas to focus on for getting back on track.
-* Recommended a Data-Driven Strategy For Increasing Maven Airlines Satisfaction Rate.
+* Recommended a data-driven strategy for increasing Maven Airlines satisfaction rate.

 Tool Used: Power B